puppetlabs/puppet-docs/source/references/2.7.9/report.markdown

-If you are using anti-spam controls such as grey-listing on your mail server, you should whitelist the sending email address (controlled by `reportform` configuration option) to ensure your email is not discarded as spam.
+If you are using anti-spam controls such as grey-listing on your mail server, you should whitelist the sending email address (controlled by `reportfrom` configuration option) to ensure your email is not discarded as spam.